metazine/cs50/week4/filter/readme.md

 It is not just divided by 9 as where the kernel checks pixels on the edge it wouldn't average the pixels.

+Like the mirror it has to create a copy of the entire screen in order for the averaged pixels to not affect other pixels.

+## Sobel Edge Detection

+Sobel edge detection is a type of filter that highlights edges in lighter colours and large areas of the same colour are dark/black.